SahaidakYurii/software-architecture-lab2-hazelcast/README.md

 The value: 30000
 Time: 16.774216890335083
 ```
-No datarace, the computatyiom time is longer than without blocking
+No data-race, the computation time is longer than without blocking
 ### Task 6: Optimistic blocking
 To increment with 3 clients without blocking use `python3 map_blocking.py -o|--optimistic`.
 The result is
 ```
 The value: 30000
 Time: 14.837647914886475
 ```
-No datarace, the computatyiom time is longer than without blocking
+No data-race, the computation time is longer than without blocking
 ### Task 7: Compare optimistic vs pessimistic blocking
 The optimistic blocking is faster by approximately 1.9 seconds
 ### Task 8: Bounded queue